Colon Care

 Basic Supplements - To cover common deficiencies

-• Bio-Strath – provides complete B vitamins as well as numerous other essential nutrients and DNA.
+• Bio-Strath – provides complete B vitamins as well as numerous other essential nutrients.
 Improves digestion, elimination, stress tolerance, energy, and pH.

 • Vitamin C – anti-inflammatory, improves elimination.